-11. Inositol, Lysine, B vitamins, Lavender, Ginseng, Rhodiola, Ashwagandha, L-theanine, Glycine, Eleutherococcus, Lavela, Taurine, Passionflower, Magnesium, Adrenal Refresh, and Cortisol Metab can be helpful, as long as diet and lifestyle habits are also being addressed.
+11. The following supplements can help support a positive stress response and mental state: Inositol, Lysine, B vitamins, Lavender, Ginseng, Rhodiola, Ashwagandha, L-theanine, Glycine, Eleutherococcus, Lavela, Taurine, Passionflower, Magnesium, Adrenal Refresh, and Cortisol Metab.

-If you feel comfortable sharing, I’d love to hear what has worked for you to decrease anxiety or prevent a full-blown panic attack.
+If you feel comfortable, I’d love to hear what has worked for you to decrease anxiety or prevent a full-blown panic attack.